 Wireless technology has only been gaining in popularity since its inception, to the point where cordless inventions have become a much more popular option than their wired counterparts.
 Contrary to what most people thought, wireless contraptions do indeed have their limits when it becomes a question of range, limitations that can be pushed far back with the help of something like the J-Tech Digital HDbitT Series Wireless HDMI Extender.

-To explain it, this extender that we are talking about increases the range from which you can connect to your wireless network.
+J-tech wireless HDMI transmitter and receiver increase the range from which you can connect to your wireless network.
 More precisely, it can extend a 1080p HDMI audio/video signal (or a 4k signal, depending on the specific model you choose) from your TV set by a distance of up to 660 feet, which roughly equals to 200 meters.
 At the same time, it provides a control frequency ranging from 20 to 60 kHz, allowing one to regulate different apparatuses with precision, whichever room they might find themselves in.

 It’s even capable of maintaining an ultra HD picture quality reliably, no matter how close or far you are from the source in question.
 It’s capable of supporting multiple resolutions. including: 480p, 720p, 1080i and 1080p at 24, 30 and 60 frames per second.
 The latency time is gauged at 0.3 to 0.5 seconds, which is considered good for home usage.
 While the package does come with two transmitters, it ought to be mentioned that they cannot both work in the same area, meaning you’ll likely end up keeping the second one as a backup.